e0218a/e0218a.github.io/_posts/2023-01-01-hello-world.markdown

 ---
 layout: post
-title:  "Day 1: Personal Website"
+title:  "Personal Website Day 1: Hello World"
 date:   2023-01-01
 categories: personal website
 ---

 If you are reading this I succeeded! a.k.a **Hello World!**

 Every day in 2023, I will be working on a fun software engineering task every day to stay excited about coding projects. **Today's fun task is starting a personal website.**